 I became a doula to care for and support women and their partners and family members at one of the most vulnerable times in their lives.
 I want to help women make informed choices and understand that they have the right to make decisions about their body and their baby.
 I believe birth is a sacred and deeply spiritual event and my aim is to help women look forward to their birth and labour, relishing their whole experience from start to finish.

 Having had 3 children, 3 different experiences in 3 different settings (hospital induction, Birth Centre and home births) I have a broad range of personal experience.
 I know the emotions involved when you go past your due date and are induced.
 I understand how that feels physically and emotionally.
 I have had an assisted birth, an epidural and used pethadine and entinox.
 I have also used a birth pool, ‘Hypnobirthing’ and aromatherapy during labour.
 I know what it is to reflect on your birth and feel negatively about it.
 I know how it feels to be determined to have a different experience the next time and how it feels to doubt you can really achieve it.
-I want women to experience the overwhelming feelings of validation and empowerment that I feel and which come with achieving the birth and labour you thought you could only dream of.
+I want women to experience the overwhelming feelings of validation and empowerment that come with achieving the birth and labour you thought you could only dream of.

 I have planned a home birth and I have helped others to understand that it’s a perfectly safe place to have a baby.
 Yet I also have a passionate belief that the most positive birthing experience is where the mother is at her most relaxed, at home, hospital or otherwise.
 Professionally, I have supported births at home and in hospital, VBAC (vaginal birth after caesarean) also at home and in hospital, inductions, Caesarean sections, unmediated births and births with epidural anesthetic.

 Birth can be a time of mixed emotions for those closest to an expectant mother.
 I recognise the importance of offering support and help to partners during their own journey towards and beyond the start of this new and precious life.